San Francisco Holiday Office Party Ideas

 - Price: $58 per person

 We’d be remiss not to feature on of our fantastic food tour experiences for your next San Francisco holiday office party.
 What’s better than getting to know more about our amazing city while tasting delicious food along the way?
-For the holiday season, we like the Painted Ladies and Sweets walk.
+For the holiday season, we like the Painted Ladies Artisan Brunch tour.

 You’ll get to know three San Francisco neighborhoods (including Alamo Square), try local chocolate and taste the delicious history of San Francisco sourdough, and try unique seasonal ice creams in hip Hayes Valley.
 True to this tour’s namesake, you’ll see the Painted Ladies, one of the most photographed locations in San Francisco and for good reason!
 It makes the perfect picture postcard moment.
 There’s no dress code for our tours, but if you want to don your best holiday sweaters, wear your best food-related tees, or rock your corporate swag, we’re in full support.
 We’re here to make sure you have the best time with your team, get in touch today!

 So far we’ve shown you great ideas that are ready-to-go when you sign on the dotted line.
 However, if you’re looking for something for a smaller office or just want to do something more hands-on, take a look at our DIY ideas below.

 There’s nothing wrong with going back to basics for your holiday office party.
 Purchase some plain sugar cookies, get some frosting and sprinkles, and set up space in your kitchen or bigger meeting room.
 You can also turn it into a cookie swap if people want to bring in their favorite recipes.

 Be sure to have boxes people can use to take home their sweet creations, get them customized with your company’s branding to make it even more special.
 If your company has remote employees, send them a cookie decorating kit so they can participate too!